prabhakk-mw/devcontainer-features/README.md

-# MATLAB® Development Container Features
+# Development Container Feature for MATLAB

 ## Overview

-This repository contains a _collection_ of (currently just one) [Feature](https://containers.dev/implementors/features/) for using MATLAB in a [development container](https://containers.dev/).
+This repository contains a [Feature](https://containers.dev/implementors/features/) for using MATLAB in a [development container](https://containers.dev/).

 ### `matlab`